 Self-Care and the Helping Professions

-We will begin by looking at the ACES (Adverse-Childhood Experiences Study) and the importance of Trauma Informed Care in the helping professions.
-We will identify compassion fatigue, secondary trauma, and burnout in relation to working with vulnerable populations.
-The emphasis on the professional and their commitment and knowledge of self- care practices.
-Throughout the 3 weeks, we will study traditional self-care (exercising, journaling) as well as more untraditional methods (Reiki, essential oil therapy, meditation, laughter yoga, crystal healing, and many more.)
-Professionals from the community will be brought in to teach and practice with students.
+Students begin by looking at the ACES (Adverse Childhood Experiences Study) and the importance of Trauma Informed Care in the helping professions.
+We define compassion fatigue, secondary trauma, and burnout in relation to working with vulnerable populations.
+The emphasis is on the professional and their commitment and knowledge of self- care practices.
+The class studies different types of trauma on all levels of the environment and the effects on the brain and behavior of people.